mmuratarat/mmuratarat.github.io/_pages/faq.md

 For example, if experiment E has a statistical power of 0.7, and experiment F has a statistical power of 0.95, then there is a stronger probability that experiment E had a type II error than experiment F. This reduces experiment E's sensitivity to detect significant effects.
 However, experiment E is consequently more reliable than experiment F due to its lower probability of a type I error.

+Before moving on, let's explain some terms that you can see below.
+Hypothesized distribution of the test statistic is the one under alternative hypothesis and the true distribution of the test statistic is the one under the null hypothesis.

 To increase the power of your test, you may do any of the following:

 1. Increase the effect size (Magnitude of the effect of the variable - the difference between the null and alternative values) to be detected (The larger the effect, the more powerful the test is, because smaller differences are more difficult to detect which requires larger sample size.
 When the effect is large, the true distribution of the test statistic is far from its hypothesized distribution, so the two distributions are distinct, and it’s easy to tell which one an observation came from.)